-a) Donor work-up completed, Human Tissue Authority assessment done, transplant operation has taken place b) Donor work-up completed but recipient seriously unwell or not yet ready.
+- a) Donor work-up completed, Human Tissue Authority assessment done, transplant operation has taken place - b) Donor work-up completed but recipient seriously unwell or not yet ready.
 Donor clock would then stop as active monitoring.
-When the recipient is subsequently considered well enough to proceed, a new clock should start c) Donor work-up completed but recipient not suitable for transplantation.
+When the recipient is subsequently considered well enough to proceed, a new clock should start - c) Donor work-up completed but recipient not suitable for transplantation.
 Donor clock would then stop as 'discharged'.
-Clocks shouldn't stop necessarily for co-morbidities where patient is waiting for opinion from other consultant (for example, cardiac) for suitability of operation and so on d) Donor deemed not suitable for donation following work-up.
-(Donor clock would then stop as discharged)

-e) Patient doesn't now want to donate (discharge).

-f) Patient wants to delay/take stock/think about it (active monitoring).

-g) Work-up completed but another family member is a more suitable donor.
+Clocks shouldn't stop necessarily for comorbidities where patient is waiting for opinion from other consultant (for example, cardiac) for suitability of operation and so on - d) Donor deemed not suitable for donation following work-up.
+(Donor clock would then stop as discharged) - e) Patient doesn't now want to donate (discharge). - f) Patient wants to delay/take stock/think about it (active monitoring). - g) Work-up completed but another family member is a more suitable donor.
 Clock would stop as either discharged, or active monitoring if there is a chance the other donor won't go through.

-Click here to go back to Transplant Waiting List (p30) Click here to go back to Transplant Waiting List (p50)
+Click here to go back to Transplant Waiting List (p46)